 Because rapé opens up the consciousness, you open up communication with the spirits of the medicinal plants each time you consume the rapé.
 The continued consumption of the rapé blend in question, is much like an ongoing conversation with the Plant Spirits within.

 The Huni Kuin are prolific rapé makers and have developed many different rapé recipes and mixtures.
-Here are four that you can try, without having to go all the way to the Amazon to get it!
+Here are some of our favorites that you can try, without having to go all the way to the Amazon to get it!

 The Huni Kuin Cacau rapé is made using ashes from the cacao tree.
 These ashes are mixed with the finely-ground tobacco to make a deep red, earthy-toned rapé with a lot of power.
 The alkaloids in the cacao plant can be highly activating, by increasing blood flow and energizing the body.
 Mixed with the powerful tobacco used in Huni Kuin rapé, this mixture is guaranteed to give you an intense rapé experience.